EarthScope/ispaq/README.md

-Note: if `source activate ispaq` does not work because your shell is csh/tcsh instead of bash you will need to add the ispaq environment to your PATH in the terminal window that you are using. e.g., `setenv PATH ~/miniconda2/envs/ispaq/bin:$PATH` Use this command instead of, not in addition to, `source activate ispaq`.
+Note: if `source activate ispaq` does not work because your shell is csh/tcsh instead of bash you will need to add the ispaq environment to your PATH in the terminal window that you are using. e.g., `setenv PATH ~/miniconda2/envs/ispaq/bin:$PATH`.
+Use this command instead of, not in addition to, `source activate ispaq`.
+Do not add it to your permanent $PATH.

 See what is installed in our (ispaq) environment with: